 How can you tell if your leopard gecko is fat?
 It is often hard to tell if your pet is overweight but there are a few indicators to help you know how much food is too much food.

-What Is In a Leopard Gecko Armpit Bubble?
+What Are Leopard Gecko Armpit Bubbles?

 These bubbles make it look like your gecko has small air sacs or blisters in his armpits.
 Both male and female geckos get them.

 The armpit bubbles on a leopard gecko may come and go.
-Sometimes they pop up overnight and then are gone after a day or two while other times they stick around for weeks or even longer.
-Sometimes they may seem larger than other times or one may stay while the other one disappears from the other armpit.
-A fat leopard gecko may hang on to these bubbles longer if the bubbles are filled with fat but there is really no way for you to know what these bubbles are storing unless they are sampled by your exotics vet and sent to a lab for analysis.
+Sometimes they pop up overnight and then are gone after a day or two, while at other times, they stick around for weeks or even longer.
+Sometimes they may seem larger than at other times, or one may stay while the other disappears from the other armpit.

+An overweight leopard gecko may hang on to these bubbles longer if they're filled with fat, but there is no way for you to know what they're storing unless they're sampled by your exotics vet and sent to a lab for analysis.

-Leopard geckos can get abscesses that look similar to these bubbles from mealworm and cricket bites, thermal burns from being too close to their heat lights, from sitting too long on a hot rock, and other sources.
+Leopard geckos can get abscesses that look similar to the bubbles from mealworm and cricket bites, thermal burns from being too close to their heat lights, from sitting too long on a hot rock, and other sources.